Publications

 Evaluation of species distribution models by resampling of sites surveyed a century ago by Joseph Grinnell [article]

 Smith, A.B., M.J.
-Santos, M. S. Koo, K.C.
+Santos, M.S.
+Koo, K.C.
 Rowe, K.M.C.
 Rowe, J.L.
 Patton, S. Beissinger, and C. Moritz.
 2013.
 Ecography 36:1017-1031.

 On evaluating species distribution models with random background sites in place of absences when test presences disproportionately sample suitable habitat [open access]

 Smith, A.B.
 2013.
-Diversity and Distributions 19:867-872.
+Diversity & Distributions 19:867-872.

 The relative influence of temperature, moisture, and their interaction on range limits of mammals over the past century [article]

 Smith, A.B.
 2013.
-Global Ecology and Biogeography 22:334-343.
+Global Ecology & Biogeography 22:334-343.

 Characterizing scale-dependent community assembly using the functional-diversity–area relationship [article]

-Smith, A.B., Sandel, B., Kraft, N., and Carey, S. 2013.
+Smith, A.B., B. Sandel, N. Kraft, and S. Carey.
+2013.
 Ecology 94:2392-2402.

 Morelli, T.L., A.B.
 Smith, C. Kastely, I. Mastroserio, C. Moritz, and S. Beissinger.
 2012.
 Proceedings of the Royal Society of London B 279:4279-4286.

-Approaching a state-shift in Earth’s biosphere [article | kudos]
+Approaching a state-shift in Earth’s biosphere [article]

 Barnosky, A.D, E.A.
 Hadly, J. Bascompte, E.L.
 Berlow, J.H.
 Brown, M. Fortelius, W.M.
 Getz, J. Harte, A. Hastings, P.A.
 Marquet, N.D.
 Martinez, A. Mooers, P. Roopnarine, G. Vermeij, J.W.
 Williams, R. Gillespie, J. Kitzes, C. Marshall, N. Matzke, D.P.
 Mindell, E. Revilla, A.B.
 Smith.
 2012.
 Nature 486:52-58.

-• Initiated policy brief requested by Governor Jerry Brown (California; press releases: UC Berkeley, Stanford).
+• Served as basis of policy brief requested by Governor Jerry Brown (California).
 Served as supporting document for MOU on climate change between China’s National Development and Reform Commission and California.

 Caution with curves: Caveats for using the species-area relationship in conservation [article]